BryanEAtherton/Security-Project-Template/README.md

 # Environment Hardening Steps

 - Implement NIST 800-53 Rev 5
-- Set the Firewall and Private Endpoint for Storage Account
+- Set the Firewall and Private Endpoint for the Azure Storage Account
-- Set the Firewall and Private Endpoint for Key Vault
+- Set the Firewall and Private Endpoint for the Azure Key Vault
-- Set new Inbound Traffic Rule for VMs Network Security Groups
+- Restrict VMs' Network Security Groups to only local traffic

 # Attack Maps After Hardening / Security Controls